 Only the 220kV double circuit, 275kV double circuit, 330kV single circuit and 330kV double circuit transmission line options were found to be viable.
-These four network options present viable means of supplying the central case load forecast and being expanded to meet the high case load forecast.
+These four network options present viable means of supplying the central load forecast scenario and being expanded to meet the high load forecast scenario.
 To be considered as viable alternative options they have to be capable of supplying the load forecast both in terms of meeting the forecast quantum of demand and its forecast timing.

 Of the viable solutions, the double circuit 330kV transmission line was determined to be the solution that maximises net benefit across a range of forecast scenarios, as defined in the Regulatory Test and therefore this is the recommended option.
-Further evidence of maximising net benefits is given in Section 6 of this report.
+The evidence of net benefits and maximising these are given in section 6 of this submission.

 All options have been assessed as similar in terms of benefit delivery (i.e. meet forecast need).
-We have considered NPC and selected the DC 330kV option as it provides NPC in the lower range but includes greater flexibility, greater non-economic benefit and can be expanded at least cost to deliver capability required to meet the high load forecast as shown in Table 1.
+We have considered net present cost (NPC) and selected the double circuit 330kV option as it provides NPC in the lower range but includes greater flexibility, greater non-economic benefit and can be expanded at least cost to deliver the capability required to meet the high load forecast, as shown in Table 1.
+Attachment 1 includes the diagrams and Net Present Costs (NPC) for options under consideration.